robotman321/AutoReplayUploader/README.md

 * unlisted

 Ballchasing auth key - an authentication key required by ballchasing.com to autoupload replays.
 Get one at https://ballchasing.com/upload

+Replay visibility - Sets the replay visiblity on carball.pro when it uploads a replay.
+Possible values include:
+* public
+* private
+* unlisted

+Carball.pro auth key - an authentication key required by carball.pro to autoupload replays.
+Get one at https://carball.pro/u/upload

 Replay Name Template - A templatized string to name your replays.
 Possible token's that will be replaced are:
 * {PLAYER} - Name of current player